Control Synthesis with Reinforcement Learning: A Modeling Perspective: Reinforcement Learning using Lab vs. Linear Model

 \subsection{Training Results and Simulations}

-Training with both LTI and lab model successfully produced controllers that can stabilize the system in simulation.
-In Fig.~\ref{fig:Control_OnDiffSys}, we see that the controller learned using the lab model is able to stabilize the pendulum very quickly compared to the controller that's learned using the LTI model.
-Moreover, simulation also shows that the ReLU controller learned from the LTI model should be able to stabilize the pendulum in the lab when it is implemented to both the LTI model itself as well as to the lab model, as shown in Fig.~\ref{fig:LinControl_OnDiffSys}.
-The difference of the trajectories of the controlled systems does not appear to be significant.
-That is, once a controller is designed, simulating its control performance on the LTI model or the lab model yields more or less the same trajectory, demonstrating that the linearization (Eq.~\ref{eq:LTI_with_Control}) should theoretically be a good approximation of the physics model (Eq.~\ref{Sys2ndOrder}).
-However, notice that applying the controller trained with the LTI model on the lab setup yields a slightly higher oscillation of cart position, pushing it past the safety region of operations, above the 0.2m constraint.
-This subtle difference can be seen between Fig.~\ref{fig:LinControl_OnLTISys} and in Fig.~\ref{fig:LinControl_OnSIPSim}.
+Training with both LTI and lab models successfully produced controllers that can stabilize the system in simulation.
+In Figure~\ref{fig:Control_OnDiffSys}, we see that the controller learned using the lab model is able to stabilize the pendulum very quickly compared to the controller learned using the LTI model.
+Moreover, simulation also shows that the ReLU controller learned from the LTI model should be able to stabilize the pendulum when it is implemented in both the LTI model itself and the lab model, as shown in Figure~\ref{fig:LinControl_OnDiffSys}.
+The difference in the trajectories of the controlled systems does not appear to be significant.
+That is, once a controller is designed, simulating its control performance on the LTI model or the lab model yields more or less the same trajectory, demonstrating that the linearized model (Equation~\ref{eq:LTI_with_Control}) should theoretically be a good approximation of the physics model (Equation~\ref{Sys2ndOrder}).
+However, notice that applying the controller trained with the LTI model on the lab model yields a slightly higher oscillation of cart position, pushing it past the safety region of operations, above the 0.2 m constraint.
+This subtle difference can be seen between Figure~\ref{fig:LinControl_OnLTISys} and in Figure~\ref{fig:LinControl_OnSIPSim}.

-The lab implementation of this controller is a deterministic one, that is, we use the weights and biases of all the neurons except for the final output of standard deviation, so the the controller is just a piecewise affine function of the input.
-The trained fully connected neural network controller is as follows
+The lab implementation of this controller is deterministic, that is, we use the weights and biases of all the neurons except for the final output of standard deviation, so the controller is just a piecewise affine function of the input.
+The fully trained neural network controller is as follows